When it comes to choosing a product and content recommendations vendor, evaluating the solutions available on the market can be a challenge.

 The Cost of Non-Personalized Recommendations

 Consulting firm McKinsey estimated that 35% of what consumers purchase on Amazon and 75% of what they watch on Netflix comes from personalized product recommendations.
-Indeed, Amazon and Netflix have a unique ability to engage (and indulge) with each of their customers on a personal level.
+Indeed, Amazon and Netflix have a unique ability to engage with each of their customers on a personal level.

 The Rise of First-Party and Zero-Party Data

-Beyond first-party data, there is another type of data: Zero-party data.
+Beyond first party data, there is another type of data: Zero party data.

 This is a specific type of data that a shopper intentionally and proactively shares with a company or site.
 It can be the result of filling out a survey, answering questions, completing a profile, or any other information the individual freely and consciously gives to you to recognize them.